shanilpanara/origamiUROP/CONTRIBUTING.md

 - `pytest` code is in here
 - All code should be tested in here using standard `pytest` conventions

+### `.gitattribute`

+- Remove Jupyter Notebooks from the language line count

 ### `.gitignore`

 - Standard usage
+- Note that all generated files should be on here except those for testing
+- Make sure no `.DS_Store` files are added ever!

 ### `.travis.yml`